Aye-basota/AI-sales-manager/docs/customer-handover.md

 Using the terminology defined for Assignment 6 Part 8:

-- **Reached handover level:** `Ready for independent use`.
+- **Reached handover level:** `Independently used by customer`.
-- **Customer-confirmation status:** `Accepted with follow-up items`.
+- **Customer-confirmation status:** `Accepted`.
 - **Final product access artifact:** [@salesmanager228_bot](https://t.me/salesmanager228_bot), backed by the team-operated deployment.
 - **Repository and documentation access:** public GitHub repository plus hosted documentation site.
-- **Customer-side operation path:** supported through the Docker setup and customer-provided Telegram/LLM credentials.
+- **Customer-side operation path:** supported through the Docker setup and customer-provided Telegram/LLM credentials; the customer has indicated he plans to move to this at a later date.

-This means the product is ready for evaluation and independent use at the reached handover level, with clearly tracked follow-up items for stronger lead discovery, prompt quality, and optional customer-owned operation.
+This means the product has been independently tested and accepted by the customer, with no outstanding follow-up items raised on the Week 7 call.

 ---

 ## Is the Current Documentation Sufficient?

-**Sufficient for the reached handover level (`Ready for independent use`).** The documentation set (`README.md`, `LAUNCH_GUIDE.md`, this page) is sufficient for a technically comfortable person to access the team-operated bot and reproduce the product locally end-to-end.
-The follow-up items for a stronger customer-owned operation model are:
+**Sufficient for the reached handover level (`Independently used by customer`).** The documentation set (`README.md`, `LAUNCH_GUIDE.md`, this page) was enough for the customer to independently test the product end-to-end.
+On the Week 7 call, the customer noted the handover documentation was not fully clear on first read, without specifying the exact section — this is logged as an open item for the team to follow up on directly with the customer, separate from the overall `Accepted` transition status.

+Remaining optional follow-up items for a stronger customer-owned operation model:

 - Provisioning a persistent customer-owned hosting environment.
 - Generating and rotating the Telegram session string (`scripts/generate_session.py` requires an interactive SMS code step).
 - Expanding the backup/restore runbook beyond the current fresh-database recovery path.

-These limitations are acceptable for the currently claimed handover level, but they should be resolved or explicitly accepted before claiming customer-side deployment or operation.
+- Identifying and clarifying the specific part of this document the customer found unclear.

+These are optional improvements beyond the reached handover level, not blockers to the `Accepted` transition status.